razshare/frizzante-docs/docs/certificates.md

-You can assign a certificate and a key for said certificate with `f.ServerWithCertificateAndKey()`.
+Assign a certificate to the server with `server.WithCertificate()`.

 `main.go`
 ```go